ku-progsys/eecs662/notes/04-arithmetic.md

 * if _e1_ and _e2_ are expressions `(BinOp '+ e1 e2)`, then we recursively use the interpreter to compute _i1_ and _i2_ such that `(e1, i1)` and `(e2, i2)` are in ![]({{site.baseurl}}/images/downarrow.png).
 But now we can compute the right-hand-side by adding _i1_ to _i2_.

 This explanation of the correspondence is essentially a proof by induction of the interpreter’s correctness:

-Interpreter Correctness: For all Blackmail expressions e and integers i, if (e,i) in image, then (interp e) equals i.

 **Interpreter Correctness:** _For all expressions `e` and integers `i`, if `e` ![]({{site.baseurl}}/images/downarrow.png) `i`, then the interpreter `(interp e)` equals `i`._